keawade/keawade.github.io/src/components/about.md

 # About Me

 I enjoy solving problems.
-This is what has inspired me to work in computing as systems technicians and is also what has pushed me to study computer science to become a developer.
+This is what inspires me to work as a software developer.
 I am currently a software developer for the digital signage company [Nanonation, Inc.](https://www.nanonation.net/)

 # Work History